 The strength of Maine’s economy has been weakening for decades due to our aging population, loss of good-paying jobs and high costs of living.

 Maine has entered an era of “negative population growth.”
 After years of declining births, Maine now has more deaths than births.
 In addition, more people are leaving Maine than moving here.
 Maine’s workforce is the oldest in the nation and tens of thousands of our current workers are retiring.
 By 2024, our working age population will drop by 64,000 and our retirees will increase by 79,000.
 As a result, the size of our workforce is shrinking.

 Maine’s economy has another challenge.
 We’ve lost goods producing jobs, like manufacturing and forestry, and replaced them with lower-paying service jobs, like retail and fast food.
 In the past 15 years, we’ve lost 20,000 production jobs while virtually all of our job growth has been in the service sector.

 Production jobs pay 19% more than service jobs, on average.
-Losing better-paying jobs is a problem because average wages in Maine are already 20% below the national average and 45th lowest in the U.S.
+Losing better-paying jobs is a problem because average wages in Maine are already 20% below the national average and rank 45th among all states.